BenShutt/WesthillSolutionsTask/README.md

 ### MRZ Criteria

-I may just be a miss-reading this but where it says "3 remaining lines" implies that there are 4 lines.
+I may just be miss-reading this but where it says "3 remaining lines" implies that there are 4 lines.